Official websites use .gov

 • Eliza Lloyd, BS, Postbaccalaureate Fellow

 Our work is dedicated to advancing our understanding of common molecular and cellular mechanisms of neurodegeneration, with the ultimate goal of developing treatments for neurodegenerative diseases and even preventing them.
 The hypothesis driving our work is that common mechanisms are responsible for neurodegeneration during development and in aging.
 One focus is on mechanisms of stress-response pathways in neurons, such as the evolutionarily conserved axon-damage signaling pathway under the control of DLK (dual leucine zipper kinase; MAP3K12).
-Another theme is to understand fundamental differences between vulnerable and resilient populations of neurons in models of acute injury and in chronic disease.
+A second approach is to understand fundamental differences between vulnerable and resilient populations of neurons in models of acute injury and in chronic disease.
 The lab uses the mouse and human iPSC–derived neurons as model systems.

 Elucidation of mechanisms of axon-damage signaling in human neurons